JPimia/CV-Hidden-Command-hCMD/README.md

 Hidden Command can execute command without displaying a console window (unlike traditional BAT scripts).

 Features that should be included:
-- Must have logging framework (NLog) and log to console.log file
-- Executing commands directly via arguments (example: hCMD start /affinity 1 notepad)
+X Must have logging framework (NLog) and log to console.log file X Executing commands directly via arguments (example: hCMD start /affinity 1 notepad)
-- Executing commands via profile/file (hCMD /profile OpenNotepad)
+- Executing commands via profile/file (hCMD /profile OpenNotepad) X NOTE!
-- NOTE!
 Make ProcessExecutor with Singleton design pattern
 - Can include itself into environment PATH variable
 - Think of additional features that could be useful
 - A way to show usage instructions